 Covid

-Having lived in Chipping Campden for 20 years we were already quite well-connected with the community and we let everyone we could know about the Hub and what we planned to do.
+Our story began in Covid when it was obvious to Rachel and Arthur Cunynghame that many residents would need support.
+Having lived in Chipping Campden for 20 years we were quite well-connected with the community and let everyone we could know about the Hub and what we planned to do.
 We set up a web page on the town’s website but this proved unsatisfactory so we set up our own website and email address in two days flat.

 At its peak we had over 75 volunteers helping over 125 recipients.
 We were able to collect and deliver people’s shopping, prescriptions, newspapers and other jobs.
 We provided information about where self-isolating or house-bound people could get food deliveries and other forms of help.
 We even prepared a special edition of our local newspaper, the Chipping Campden Bulletin.
 In particular, through generous donations and working in association with Campden's Baptist Church (because the Hub was not at the time a registered charity), we were able to help residents who had been hit financially by Covid - there were quite a few who fell through statutory support.